bitrise-io/devcenter/_articles/en/reviews/detached-head-draft.md

 published: false

 ---
+we will shed some light on the

-Build failures can stem from how a build is started and how git works.
+Builds can fail due to many reasons, and one of those is related to how a build is started and how git works. **In this guide we discuss the error and the solution related to that.**

 If you start a build manually and you only specify a branch, then `git-clone` will clone that branch.

-But if you use webhooks to automatically trigger builds on code changes, [bitrise.io](https://www.bitrise.io/) will send the **commit hash** of the commit which triggered the build and **Git Clone** will clone that specific commit.
+But if you use webhooks to automatically trigger builds on code changes, [bitrise.io](https://www.bitrise.io/) will send the **commit hash** of the commit which triggered the build and `git-clone` will clone that specific commit.

 You can test this locally, if you do `git checkout COMMITHASH` you’ll get: